 In this game only the natural notes are used: As, Bs, Cs, Ds, Es, Fs, and Gs.
 The sharp and flat notes are not played.
 Throughout this game the MUSIC CHIPS are played letter-side-up.
 The object of the game is to move the MUSIC CHIPS from the 12th fret side of the board (right side) to the matching letter note spaces of the OPEN STRING section (blue section).

 The players alternate moves.
 Player RED chooses a MUSIC CHIP and moves the number of spaces indicated by a roll of the black die.
 The move begins from off the board and onto the first corresponding letter note, jumping from one octave to the next, which will always be 2 or 3 frets away.
 Player PURPLE goes next and does the same.
 Player RED's next move can be to advance further the same MUSIC CHIP or introduce a new one into the game.

 Player RED has begun the game by rolling a two and moving the D MUSIC CHIP two octaves to the 1st string, 10th fret.
 Another option was moving it to the 6th string, 10th fret.

-MUSIC CHIPS can move forward or backward across the board.
+Music chips can move forward or backward across the board.
 They must move in one direction per turn.
-However, if a player rolls a number higher than the number of spaces required to reach the end of the board, the MUSIC CHIP must reverse and come back the remaining number.
+However, if a player rolls a number higher than the number of spaces required to reach the end of the board, the music chip must reverse and come back the remaining number.
 (NOTE: A player does not have this reverse "bounce-back" capability for the open E or open B string notes if the adjacent F or C note spaces on the first fret are occupied by the opponent.)
 Music chips occupying open string notes may also move backward across the board.